mauromorello/HAG5/README.md

   - Print progress.
   - Temperature of the hotend and bed.
   - Printer status (idle, printing, error).
-  - Remaining time for print completion.
+  - Passed time for print completion.

 ### 2. **3D Print Visualization**
 - Includes a **custom card** that uses [Three.js](https://threejs.org/) to provide a live visualization of the ongoing print.